muneebelahimalik/Home_automation_system/README.md

 4. Configure the Proteus simulation to connect with the GUI and the Bluetooth module.

-5. Load the Proteus simulation and verify the system functionality.
+5. Load the Proteus simulation and verify the system's functionality.